dbt-labs/docs.getdbt.com/website/docs/docs/contributing/building-a-new-adapter.md

 </File>

+### Enabling dbt init

+In order to enable the [dbt init command](/reference/commands/init), make sure to include a sample profile file.
+The filepath will be `dbt/adapters/<adapter_name>/sample_profiles.yml`.
+This will assure that users can create a new dbt project with the command.
+For sample profiles, check out this [example](https://github.com/dbt-labs/dbt/blob/develop/plugins/postgres/dbt/include/postgres/sample_profiles.yml).

 ### Testing your new adapter

 You can use a pre-configured [dbt adapter test suite](https://github.com/dbt-labs/dbt-adapter-tests) to test that your new adapter works.
 These tests include much of dbt's basic functionality, with the option to override or disable functionality that may not be supported on your adapter.